Klezmer: Style

+The accompaniment style varies a lot depending on instrumentation and context, ranging from playing in octaves without harmonization, to partial chords played by a second violinist, to very elaborate harmonized brass bands arrangements in the twentieth century.

 Historical repertoire

-The repertoire of Klezmer musicians was very diverse and tied to specific social functions and dances, especially of the traditional wedding.
-These melodies might have a non-Jewish origin, or have been composed by a Klezmer, but only rarely are they attributed to a specific composer.
-Generally Klezmer music can be divided into two broad categories: music for specific dances, and music for listening (at the table, in processions, ceremonial, etc.)
+The repertoire of klezmer musicians was very diverse and tied to specific social functions and dances, especially of the traditional wedding.
+These melodies might have a non-Jewish origin, or have been composed by a klezmer, but only rarely are they attributed to a specific composer.
+Generally klezmer music can be divided into two broad categories: music for specific dances, and music for listening (at the table, in processions, ceremonial, etc.).

 Dances

+Given that Ashkenazic Jewish weddings have taken place in many countries and historical contexts, the dances preserved in klezmer music show a variety of ritual and cultural origins: